SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

     1s5546    service               elvis-first-stack/web   registry.spin.nersc.gov/elvis/my-first-container-nginx:latest   healthy    1/1       false
     elvis@nersc:elvis-first-stack $

-Now that we've seen the new and old containers, and we're satisified that the upgrade went well, confirm that the upgrade was successful by executing the command `rancher up -d --upgrade --confirm-upgrade`.
+Now that we've seen the new and old containers, and we're satisfied that the upgrade went well, confirm that the upgrade was successful by executing the command `rancher up -d --upgrade --confirm-upgrade`.
 This will delete the old containers.